 In an iteration or two I’m sure we will discover that only a fraction of the data updates need to be replicated within 15 minutes and then only during business hours.
 Also, HR should simply receive a notification on the mornings where there are data validation errors to be fixed, and then log into a system and see and fix the errors there, with an option to quickly silence or remove false alarms.

-Getting the requirements right requires knowing a lot of context that is not stated explicitly.
+Getting the requirements right requires knowing a lot of context that is not explicit.

 Isn’t the solution just to write more explicit requirements?
-Well, it takes a lot of effort to write explicit requirements and you are still limited by the knowledge of the person writing the requirements.
+Well, writing explicit requirements takes a lot of effort and you are still limited by the knowledge of the person writing the requirements.

 In my experience, the only reasonable way forward is for the subject matter experts to build that shared context in a series of sessions looking at real systems with real data.
 Hard but crucial work.